Mufi123/J.PMorganDemoBDD/README.md

 # Project Name
-J.PMorgan Demo Project with BDD+Cucumber
+**J.P.Morgan Demo Project with BDD+Cucumber and Selenium**

-selenium-cucumber : Automation Testing Using Java
+## Overview

-selenium-cucumber is a behavior driven development (BDD) approach to write automation test script to test Web.
-It enables to write and execute automated acceptance/unit tests.
-It is cross-platform, open source and free.
-Automate test cases with minimal coding
+Welcome to the J.P.
+Morgan Demo Project, an automated testing solution using the Behavior-Driven Development (BDD) approach with Cucumber and Selenium.
+This project aims to comprehensively test critical functionalities such as opening Google, searching for "J. P. Morgan," clicking the first result, and verifying the presence of the J.P.
+Morgan logo.
+This README provides an overview of the project structure, key components, and instructions for running and reporting tests.

 ## Table of Contents
 - [Introduction](#introduction)
 - [Prerequisites](#prerequisites)
 - [Getting Started](#getting-started)